Sharesale

 The Financial Strain of Filming in Los Angeles

-Ellen Goldsmith-Vein, a prominent producer known for her work on the “Maze Runner” films and the “Bruce Springsteen biopic,” has experienced firsthand the financial difficulties of shooting in Los Angeles.
-Despite the city's rich cinematic history, the cost of filming in LA has become prohibitive for many productions.
+Ellen Goldsmith-Vein, a prominent producer known for her work on the “Maze Runner” films and the upcoming “Bruce Springsteen biopic,” has experienced firsthand the financial difficulties of shooting in Los Angeles.
+Despite the city’s rich cinematic history, the cost of filming in LA has become prohibitive for many productions.
 “We shoot a very short period of time in Los Angeles largely because of the expense to shoot here,” Goldsmith-Vein told IndieWire.
-“There's just no incentives for us to do it.
+“There’s just no incentives for us to do it.
 It makes it very difficult for filmmakers, and so we are shooting in another state.”

 New Jersey, for example, has allocated up to $758 million to attract film productions, while California offers less than half that amount in tax credits.
-This disparity has forced many filmmakers to seek more financially viable , contributing to a 12.4% decline in on-location filming in LA compared to the second quarter of 2023 and a 33.4% drop compared to the five-year average, according to FilmLA's analysis.
+This disparity has forced many filmmakers to seek more financially viable locations, contributing to a 12.4% decline in on-location filming in LA compared to the second quarter of 2023 and a 33.4% drop compared to the five-year average, according to FilmLA’s analysis.

 The Formation of the Entertainment Industry Council

 To address these challenges, Mayor Bass launched the Entertainment Industry Council in an effort to develop strategies that will entice productions back to Hollywood.
-Chaired by Goldsmith-Vein, the council includes industry like Jason Reitman, deputy director of the California Film Commission Karla Sayles, and president of FilmLA Paul Audley.
+Chaired by Goldsmith-Vein, the council includes industry veterans like filmmaker Jason Reitman, deputy director of the California Film Commission Karla Sayles, and president of FilmLA Paul Audley.
 This diverse group of professionals aims to put pressure on state lawmakers to increase subsidies and create a more welcoming environment for film production in LA.

 “The real issue is the state not subsidizing enough of the costs of filming in Los Angeles,” said Deputy Mayor Rachel Freeman.
 “We know that other local jurisdictions have robust tax incentive programs, and so I think it’s appropriate for us to explore that.”